Securegarv20/Cookie-Monster-Browser-Privacy-Checker/README.md

 ### Q: What if I find a serious security issue?

 **A:** Please report it through GitHub issues!
-We take security seriously, even if we joke about cookies.
+I take security seriously, even if I joke about cookies.

 ## 🎊 Acknowledgments